Efficient Way To Train

 James A. Mazzei has spent the last 20 years providing consulting services to DoD and intelligence community customers under a contract with a federally funded research and development center.
 His principal areas of expertise are DoD satellite systems, commercial satellite systems, satellite earth stations and distributed networks.
 He has more than 30 years of satellite communications experience in the Air Force and industry in technical and management roles.
 Mazzei's experience in industry encompasses testing and production of major systems as well as systems engineering and technical assistance.
 In addition to his consulting services, Mazzei has served as an adjunct professor for satellite communications, data communications, computer networks, network management and executive programs.

-Mazzei is the author of SIGNAL Media article "Crisis Pending in Military Satellite Communications," where he details the steps the military must take now to avoid the emergency the military faces in SATCOM.
+Mazzei is the author of SIGNAL Media articles "The Future of Military Satellite Communications Starts Now" and "Crisis Pending in Military Satellite Communications," where he details the challenges military faces in SATCOM as well as some solutions.

 The critical role of communications and networking in the defense community is widely recognized.
 The field is both broad and dynamic; while progress proceeds at a phenomenal pace, new issues and problems arise almost as fast.
 The underlying principles, however, change either slowly or not at all.
 A conceptual understanding of these principles can help those who work in all aspects of the field to understand the basics, which help guide planning and decision-making.
 The class includes a discussion of analog and digital communications, packet and circuit switching, voice and data networks, and the physics of radio, terrestrial, and satellite links.